kyma-project/test-infra/performance-tools/docs/performance-test-execution.md

 - GOOGLE_APPLICATION_CREDENTIALS - GCP Service Account key file path.
   Ex. "/etc/credentials/sa-gke-kyma-integration/service-account.json"
 - INPUT_CLUSTER_NAME - name for the new cluster
-- DOCKER_IN_DOCKER_ENABLED with value "true" for producition and "false" for the development flow.
+- DOCKER_IN_DOCKER_ENABLED with value "true" for production and "false" for the development flow.

 ### Permissions: